 Monica Pfau ~ Piano

-An accomplished soloist and chamber musician, pianist Monica Pfau has performed on a variety of stages in North America and Europe.
+An accomplished soloist and chamber musician, pianist Monica Pfau has performed on a variety of stages across North America and Europe.
 Many of her performances have been featured on CBC Radio’s “Westcoast Performance” and she has recorded for the CBC Vancouver Orchestra under Mario Bernadi, the National Film Board of Canada and most recently, for the Australian feature film “Bloodshot Heart”.

-Ms. Pfau’s early studies were with Dr. Robin Wood at the UVic School of Music.
-As top of her graduating class, she was presented with the prestigious Victoria Medal.
-She has gone on to win numerous national grants and awards, including the Royal Conservatory Performer’s Gold Medal for the highest marks in Canada on the ARCT examination, and a German Academic Exchange Scholarship for studies at the Hochschule für Musik in Munich in 1986.
+Monica’s early studies were with Dr. Robin Wood at the UVic School of Music.
+Top of her graduating class, she was presented with the prestigious Victoria Medal.
+She went on to win numerous national grants and awards, including the Royal Conservatory Performer’s ARCT Gold Medal, and a German Academic Exchange Scholarship to the Hochschule fur Musik in Munich in 1986.
 She accepted an appointment as Accompanist-in-Residence at the Banff Centre, where she performed with a number of renowned artists such as Janos Starker and the Fine Arts String Quartet.
-Later, as a student of Lee Kum-Sing and Jane Coop at the University of British Columbia, Monica completed her Master of Music degree and won First Prize in the UBC Concerto Competition, resulting in her orchestral debut under Kazuyoshi Akiyama.
+Later, as a student of Jane Coop at the University of British Columbia, Monica completed her Master’s degree and won First Prize in the UBC Concerto Competition, resulting in her orchestral debut under Kazuyoshi Akiyama.
 She subsequently accepted a Doctoral Fellowship from the UBC Faculty of Music.

 Monica has performed with West Coast Chamber Music since 2015.